viam-labs/1liner/README.md

 # viam-wrap

 This is a python package providing `viam-wrap`, a command for running low-boilerplate python modules.
-It takes care of everything it possibly can, so you can focus on your module logic.
+It takes over entrypoint and registration logic.

-You can install with:
+Install in a fresh virtualenv with:

 ```sh
 pip install git+https://github.com/viam-labs/1liner